jeremywohl/proktree/README.md

 Print your processes as a nice tree.
 Filter by process id, user, and command substring.

-Works on MacOS (Mac lacks native tree printing in `ps`).
-Linux compatibility incoming.
+Works on macOS and Linux.

+macOS, particularly, lacks a native tree display, like Linux's `ps f`.

 ## Sample output